matthewarcus/ssl-demo/README.md

 to, for example, generate different types of certificate.

-Modify the makefile for your desired version of openssl, by default it will compile against your local openssl dev installation, you can set OPEN_SSL or LIBRE_SSL in the makefile to point at a local openssl source tree & the build will get headers and libraries directly from there.
+Modify the makefile for your desired version of openssl, by default it will compile against your local openssl dev installation, you can set OPENSSL or LIBRESSL in the makefile to point at a local (open|libre)ssl source tree & the build will get headers and libraries directly from there.

 $ make test